 Just how can you lay a proper foundation?
 There are many elements that go into the pre-launch phase of your business.
 However, one thing is certain, having a blog allows you a platform to start sharing information with potential readers/customers.
 It also gives you a place to connect with influencers in your industry.

 Tip: Not sure where to start?
 Read Jerry's A-to-Z guide in starting a blog.

 1. Building Your Audience

-As mentioned above, a strong foundation is the key to a strong building.
+As mentioned above, a strong foundation is a key to a strong building.
 Before you start promoting online, you need an audience to promote to.
-However, you can’t just throw up a blog page and expect people to come read what you write.
+However, you can't just throw up a blog page and expect people to come read what you write.

 First, you need to understand the reasons people visit a website.